SatinSyntax/Sayntax/README.md

 # Sayntax 💜
-Speak with clarity.
-Write with confidence.
+Write with Grace, Speak with Clarity.

 **Sayntax** helps users refine their grammar and pronunciation through a friendly, lilac-inspired interface.
 Whether you’re writing or speaking, Sayntax makes your words accurate, elegant, and easy to express.